pgtipping/Synthalyst/memory-bank/activeContext.md

   - Implemented a fallback mechanism to prevent users from being blocked due to date format issues
   - Added comprehensive debugging to help diagnose token expiry issues

+- **Newsletter Development Mode Fix** (2025-03-10 06:00:00): Fixed the newsletter subscription system to work properly in development mode without requiring a fully configured database.

+  - Added MOCK_NEWSLETTER environment variable to enable newsletter functionality in development mode
+  - Updated the confirmation route to handle development mode with special case handling
+  - Enhanced the sendWelcomeEmail and syncSubscriberToSendGrid functions to work in development mode
+  - Added proper console logging for development mode to aid in debugging
+  - Ensured the NEXT_PUBLIC_API_URL environment variable is set correctly
+  - Fixed the issue where users would see "No subscription found for this email address" error

 ## Recent Changes

 - **NewsletterSignup Component Fix** (2025-03-10)